xiangzhi/psi-wiki/Brief-Introduction.md

 }
 ```

 The example creates and saves the _sequence_ and _sin_ and _cos_ streams of double values.
-This is done by creating a store component with a given name and folder path via the `Store.Create` factory method, and then using it with the `Write` stream operator.
+This is done by creating a store component with a given name and folder path via the `PsiStore.Create` factory method, and then using it with the `Write` stream operator.
 The store component knows how to serialize and write to disk virtually any .Net data type (including user-provided types) in an efficient way.

 The data is written to disk in the specified location (in this case `c:\recordings`, in a folder called `demo.0000`.
-The `Store.Create` API creates this folder and increases the counter to `demo.0001`, `demo.0002` etc. if you run the application repeatedly.
+The `PsiStore.Create` API creates this folder and increases the counter to `demo.0001`, `demo.0002` etc. if you run the application repeatedly.
 Inside the `demo.0000` folder you will find Catalog, Data and Index files.
 Together, these files constitute the store.

 <a name="ReplayingData"></a>